Reduced Paid-Up Insurance (RPU) Explained

 Start with the End in Mind

 Since life isn’t always as linear as our plans are, we help our prospective clients stress-test their Whole Life policy under different funding scenarios.
-We consider all of the following life events:
+We consider all the following life events:

 - What if I can’t pay premiums that long?